BEagle1984/silverback/docs/concepts/broker/kafka/kafka-events.md

 ## Producer events

-The event handlers are configured via the <xref:Silverback.Messaging.KafkaEvents.KafkaProducerEventsHandlers> and the related methods in the <xref:Silverback.Messaging.Configuration.IKafkaProducerEndpointBuilder>.
+The event handlers are configured via the <xref:Silverback.Messaging.KafkaEvents.KafkaProducerEventsHandlers> and the related methods in the <xref:Silverback.Messaging.Configuration.Kafka.IKafkaProducerEndpointBuilder>.